 Morton has performed more than 1,000 gastric bypass surgeries and routinely warns patients to be cautious when drinking alcohol after the surgery.
 But following the Oprah episode, which explored possible dangerous effects of alcohol on post-surgery gastric bypass patients, the overwhelming concern from his patients motivated Morton to research the scientific data on the topic.
 When he couldnt find much data, he decided to conduct a study with Stanford medical student Judith Hagedorn, who is the first author of the study.
 The study will be published in the official journal of the American Society for Bariatric Surgery, SOARD (Surgery for Obesity and Related Diseases).

-Ã¢â‚¬Å“Ive heard the anecdotes of a patient who will drink one glass of wine and get a DUI, but I wanted to know if there is really a difference before and after surgery,Ã¢â‚¬Â Morton said. Ã¢â‚¬Å“Its an important question for patients.Ã¢â‚¬Â The Methodology
+Ã¢â‚¬Å“Ive heard the anecdotes of a patient who will drink one glass of wine and get a DUI, but I wanted to know if there is really a difference before and after surgery,Ã¢â‚¬Â Morton said. Ã¢â‚¬Å“Its an important question for patients.Ã¢â‚¬Â

 The study shows scientific evidence that supports cause for concern, Morton said.
 To measure the effects of alcohol, researchers gave 19 post-operative gastric bypass patients and 17 control subjects 5 ounces each of red wine.
 They were told to drink their wine within 15 minutes.
 Each subject then had their breath-alcohol level measured every five minutes until levels reached zero.